UK study visa changes affecting applicants in 2026

 Introduction

 The UK immigration policies are constantly changing, shaped by economic factors, political priorities, and migration trends.
-There are five major changes that will directly affect prospective international students applying for study visas in 2026.
-Increased visa fees, higher maintenance requirements, restrictions on certain nationalities, shorter post-study stays for most graduates, and the rollout of digital eVisas are some of these developments.
+There are five major changes that directly affect international students applying for study visas in 2026.
+Increased visa fees, higher maintenance requirements, restrictions on certain nationalities, the rollout of digital eVisas, and shorter post-study stays for most graduates are some of these developments.

-Understanding these policy changes is crucial for prospective students interested in studying in the UK, as careful planning, timely applications and realistic financial preparation can make the difference between a smooth transition and unexpected challenges.
+Understanding these policy changes is crucial for future and incoming international students interested in studying in the UK, as careful planning, timely applications and realistic financial preparation can make the difference between a smooth transition and unexpected challenges.
 This article highlights five key changes and explains what applicants must know to prepare effectively for their UK study journey.

 UK study visa fees increase from 8 Apr 2026

-According to the latest immigration and nationality fees published by the Home Office on 18 March 2026, the UK study visa fee increase for international students will become effective on or after 8 April 2026 (GOV.UK, 2026a).
-Study-related visa fees, such as Student, Child Student, Short-term study, Visitor, ETA, and Graduate visas, will increase by about 6% to 7%.
-Refer to Table 1 below for additional details.
+According to the latest immigration and nationality fees published by the Home Office on 18 March 2026, the increased UK study visa fees for international students will become effective on or after 8 April 2026 (GOV.UK, 2026a).
+Study-related visas and associated fees, such as Student, Child Student, Short-term study, Dependant, Visitor, and Graduate visas, as well as electronic travel authorisation (ETA), will increase by about 6% to 7%.
+The annual immigration healthcare surcharge (IHS) remains unchanged.

 Table 1.
-UK study-related visa fees increase from 8 April 2026
+UK study-related visas and associated fees increase from 8 April 2026

 Sources: GOV.UK (2026a); GOV.UK (no date – a); GOV.UK (no date – b).